jenius-apps/ambie/index.md

 ## Compatibility
 ![](img/compatibility.png)

----

 ## Support or Contact

 Having trouble with Ambie?
-Contact the creator at ambie_app@outlook.com
+Contact the creator at ambie_app@outlook.com or [submit a GitHub issue](https://github.com/jenius-apps/ambie/issues/new).